JsBergbau/MiTemperature2/README.md

 #  Read data from Xiaomi Mijia LYWSD03MMC Bluetooth 4.2 Temperature Humidity sensor
 With this script you can read out the value of your LYWSD03MMC sensor, e.g. with Raspberry PI.
 Note Raspbery Pi 4 has a very limited bluetooth range.
 PI Zero W gives much longer range.

+This sensor doesn't transmit its values in the advertisment data, like the LYWSDCGQ Bluetooth thermometer.
+This is more privacy friendly since no one can sniff your temperature readings.
+On the other side this means you have to establish a bluetooth connection with the device to get the data.
+When you're connected no other connection is accepted, meaning if you hold the connection no other can readout your temperature and humidity.

+Once you're connected the LYWSD03MMC it advertises its values about every 6 seconds, so about 10 temperature/humidity readings per minute.

 ## Prequisites / Requirements
 You need Python3 3.7 or above because of the dataclasses used in the Callback Function.
-If you don't have Python 3.7 please take the previous version from here https://raw.githubusercontent.com/JsBergbau/MiTemperature2/5d7b215d7b22d4c21d9244f8a4102513b928f2c7/LYWSD03MMC.py
+If you don't have Python 3.7 please take the previous version from here https://raw.githubusercontent.com/JsBergbau/MiTemperature2/5d7b215d7b22d4c21d9244f8a4102513b928f2c7/LYWSD03MMC.py This version is a bit behind and connection error handling has a bug.
+If you really need this script, please open and issue and I'll post a new bugfree version.

 For example Raspbian Stretch has only Python 3.5.3.
 If you like to upgrade your Distribution to current Buster release follow this Tutorial https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster/ If doing so: Omit the rpi-update step.